As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 (b) |

+Sufficient notice of shareholders meeting and the procedures for voting conduction will be given to the shareholders prior to every general meeting.
 Save as provided under the Listing Rules, resolutions put to vote at the general meetings of the Company (other than procedural matters) are taken by poll.
-Procedures regarding the conduct of the poll are explained to the Shareholders at the commencement of each general meeting, and questions from Shareholders regarding the voting procedures are answered.
+Procedures regarding the conduct of the poll are explained to the shareholders at the commencement of each general meeting, and questions from shareholders regarding the voting procedures are answered.
 The poll results are posted on the respective websites of the Company and the Hong Kong Stock Exchange on the same day of the poll.

 Procedures for Shareholders Sending Enquiries to the Board